philister16/metatime/readme.md

 The time can be visualized in a number of different ways:

 - as *cc.tt*: i.e. 20.95
-- as *cktk*: i.e. 20 ck.
-95 tk.
+- as *cxtx*: i.e. 20cx 95tx
 - as *cc*: i.e. 20
 - as *tttt*: i.e. 2095

-Clicks are abbreviated as "ck." and ticks as "tk.".
+Clicks are abbreviated as "cx" and ticks as "tx".
 Abbreviations are kept in all lower caps.

 ### Comparison to base 60 time